j-mlo/the-selah-duo/README.md

 **The Selah Duo** is a static front-end website for a violin and guitar jazz ensemble available for hire at various events.
 This project's primary goal is to increase engagement and brand awareness with the clients, in order to get more enquiries and event bookings.

 The website provides key information to potential clients and contact form for enquiries.
-A visitor will be able to listen to a sample audio file, engage with high quality pictures showcasing previous performances and be directed to Selah Duo's social media links.
+A visitor will be able to listen to a sample audio file, engage with high quality pictures, see pricing packages and be directed to The Selah Duo's social media links.

 ## User Experience